 - Mobile Connectivity- The whole trek is connected with the mobile network but the network tends to get erratic at times

-- Best time to visit- January to March
+- Best time to visit- summer months: April-June and the winter months: October-December.
+Snow lovers can do the trek from January to March

 About Nag Tibba